sajjadGG/book-python/database/sqlalchemy/connection-pool.rst

 ``poolclass=None``
     A ``Pool`` subclass, which will be used to create a connection pool instance using the connection parameters given in the URL.
-Note this differs from pool in that you don’t actually instantiate the pool in this case, you just indicate what type of pool to be used.
+Note this differs from pool in that you don't actually instantiate the pool in this case, you just indicate what type of pool to be used.

 ``pool_logging_name``
-    String identifier which will be used within the “name” field of logging records generated within the ``sqlalchemy.pool`` logger.
-Defaults to a hexstring of the object’s id.
+    String identifier which will be used within the "name" field of logging records generated within the ``sqlalchemy.pool`` logger.
+Defaults to a hexstring of the object's id.

 ``pool_pre_ping=True``
-    Boolean, if ``True`` will enable the connection pool “pre-ping” feature that tests connections for liveness upon each checkout.
+    Boolean, if ``True`` will enable the connection pool "pre-ping" feature that tests connections for liveness upon each checkout.

 ``pool_recycle=-1``